 New deck?
 Lucky you.

-- Pressure treated decking: Do you have the ‘green stuff’, the pressure treated wood?
+- Pressure-treated decking: Do you have the ‘green stuff’, (or brown stuff) … pressure-treated wood?
 Big caution here!
 Before you can decide what you will do with the deck, you need to read about what this wood will accept.
 See just below.

 - New deck with water repellent added?
 Your wood dealer will know if repellent was added.
 Ask.
 The common process is called “Thompsonization”.
 You have to use oil-based stains with this.
 They told you that, right?

 Old deck?
 I’m with you amigo!
 Me too—have one that is.
 The most difficult job I do as a painter is paint removal.
-This includes ‘solid stain’ (see Benjamin Moore’s line up here) which is basically equal to paint.
+This includes ‘solid stain’ which is basically the same as paint.
 As Clint Eastwood said, “I guess you have to ask yourself one question.”
 Are you willing to take on the painful labor of scraping loose paint (opaque stain) every 5-7 years?
 To us, the intense labor is not worth it just for the painted look.

-Faced with this choice, most of my customers choose semi-transparent stain (and this includes Benjamin Moore’s Semi-Solid) because of the low maintenance.
-It comes in colors, but color coverage is not as heavy as paint/opaque stain.
+- Faced with this choice, most of my customers choose a semi-transparent stain.
+A low labor product is a semi-transparent stain because re-staining it is so easy.
+These come in colors, but color coverage is not as heavy as paint/opaque stain.
 That is a good thing!
-No build up means no scraping.
+No build-up means no scraping.
 You simply refresh it every 3-7 years (depending on location) with no future prep cost (except a quick washing).

-The other one and my favorite (what I put on my home deck) is a ‘once-in-a-lifetime-treatment’.
+- The other one and my favorite (what I put on my home deck) is a ‘once-in-a-lifetime-treatment’.
 Well, we will see about my lifetime, but the product is very low-cost, easy to apply, non-toxic, and bugs and water and sun hate it.
 Read the full post on this Zero-Maintenance Deck Stain.

 Pressure Treated Wood

 Depending on your seller, this wood has a green or brown tint.
-But after the first few weeks of exposure, the color will slowly turn gray.
+But after the first few months and years of exposure, the color will slowly turn gray.

-Some people just let treated lumber age and gray naturally: that is nice too, but if want some color and more protection (especially from the cracking on flat surfaces), you can apply deck paint or deck stain.
+Some people just let treated lumber age and gray naturally: that is nice too, but if want some color and more protection (especially from the cracking on flat surfaces where water freezes), you can apply deck paint or deck stain.

 Be careful here.
 The wood is likely still wet from the treatment and do you know what happens when you put deck coatings on wet wood?
 You don’t want to know.
 Hot climates may reduce this waiting time.
 There is no way to test when it’s time to paint or stain deck wood because the deck coating will look fine for a while even if the wood is too wet.

 We say you should wait at least six months before staining pressure treated wood.
 Others say anywhere from 1-9 months.
 Discuss with YellaWood by email—they are king of pressure treated wood makers: they know the response of wood in your climate.

-TIP: When prepping to paint or stain deck wood that has not been treated before, there is no need to sand it much: just scuff it with some medium sandpaper to break the surface barrier, then just apply light water pressure only on treated lumber: just remove the dust in the grooves: don’t remove the green/brown protection you paid for!
-For other wood, we use our #1 helper: an electric pressure washer.
-Awesome fun.
-Washes the car too!
+TIP: When prepping to paint or stain deck pressure-treated wood that is new, there is no need to sand it much: just scuff it with some medium sandpaper to break the surface barrier, then just apply light water pressure only: just remove the dust in the grooves: don’t try to remove the green/brown protection you paid for!
+You are ready for whatever treatment you select.

 It’s not necessarily neglect.
 The main cause of trouble decks is the poor preparation before the last paint job was done.
 If you skip the mess and pain of scraping and so on and just paint over it, ignoring the growing problem of peeling paint (while the wood underneath begins to rot), you are in a fix.

-Not removing loose paint and soil is a major culprit (not to mention painting wet wood—oh, your methods, Marlon—oh, the horror, Mr. Brando).
+Not staying on top of loose paint is the major culprit (not to mention painting wet wood—oh, your methods, Marlon—oh, the horror, Mr. Brando).

 - And don’t let the weather beat you: How?
-Do some annual maintenance and big-time maintenance when it comes to re-do.
+Do some annual maintenance and big-time maintenance when it comes time.
 That means spot scraping and touch-ups.
-Don’t miss a year.
+Don’t miss a year after it begins.

 - Semi-solid.
 Shows more grain than the above, but hides more imperfections that below.
 Very similar to semi-transparent.
 Low-maintenance.

 - Semi-transparent stain.
-Now you’re talking.
+Now we’re talking.
 See the section below on this for more on our pick.
 Semi-transparent is our 2nd favorite method: low effort, low maintenance, medium protection from the elements and UV.

 - Once-in-a-lifetime preservatives: What I used on my deck.
 Low effort, low cost, great protection.
 Really, there is no downside except limited colors, but that is true with many quality deck stains.
 See more just below.
 This Eco-Wood is my #1 choice.

-- What NOT to use: We have been watching the big paint makers for some years and have been following some lawsuits involving some that have lost lawsuits making claims of greatness.
-At the bottom of this article is a little bit about that, but to stay positive, we’ll just recommend what we trust.
+- What NOT to use: Restore Products.
+We have been watching the big paint makers for some years and have been following some lawsuits involving some that have lost lawsuits making claims of greatness.
+At the bottom of this article is a little bit about that.

-- The reason we recommend Benjamin Moore and Sherwin Williams (we have no income from them for saying this) is that the research into the chemistry of deck and stain is state of the art.
-Yes, these cost more up front, but that problem with peeling and failure you have read about will not happen with these big boys (unless it was applied when the deck was wet, etc).
+- The reason we recommend Benjamin Moore and other big-name makers, is that the research into the chemistry of deck and stain is state of the art.
+Yes, these cost more upfront, but that problem with peeling and failure you have read about will not happen with these big boys (unless it was applied when the deck was wet, etc).
 Plus, you don’t need to re-paint or re-stain nearly as often as you do with lesser brands.

 These deck stains are very easy to apply.
 Downside: they only last about 2-3 years on walking surfaces and about 4-5 on railings etc, depending on your climate, then you must re-apply.
-But this application is quick as there is not scraping or prepping other than a thorough washing.
-Again, we recommend highly this electric pressure washer.
+But this application is quick as there is no scraping or prepping other than a thorough washing.
+We recommend highly an electric pressure washer.
 (See #2 Removing Old Paint, below.)

 TIP: to give your semi-transparent stain more power against wood’s graying, choose a darker color (more pigment = more UV filter).

-I’m a lazy painter, and I only wanted to treat my deck once.
-I mean once in my life.
-So I used what Parks Canada uses.
-Below, I’ll recommend two other products that I have no experience with, but all three seem to work the same way.
+I’m a lazy painter, so I only wanted to treat my deck once.
+I mean once in my lifetime.
+So I used what Parks Canada uses on structures like this one.
+If you are not into this, skip down to the next section, #2.

-Overspray is not a big concern, but as with deck stain or deck paint, it leaves a film on glass and vinyl siding.
-No worries about overspray on wood.
-A gallon sprayed this way will do a small deck: it’s hard to think of coverage because there is overspray and railings etc. Return packages you don’t open!
+Overspray of Eco-Wood Treatment is not a big concern, but as with deck stain or deck paint, it leaves a film on glass and vinyl siding.
+No worries about overspray less visible things like stone.
+A gallon sprayed this way will do a small deck: it’s hard to think of coverage because there is overspray when you shoot railings etc. Return packages that you don’t open!
 Our post on this type of spray wood stain explains more.

-- First is a product that I used called ECO Wood Treatment.
-They seem to have 2 colors, but I just used the non-tinted one shown here.
+- ECO-Wood Treatment comes in 5 colors, but I just used the non-tinted one shown here.
 From this photo link you can choose 1- or 5-gallon mix and your color.
 I corresponded with the company and the reply was that it can be once in a lifetime, but depending on climate, may need a re-do for more color.
-So if you want to refresh your color, repeat in about 10 years I would think.
+So if you want to refresh your color, repeat in about 5-10 years depending on your climate.

-- Tall Earth deck treatment seems to be the same.
-They stress that they have a formula for Wood Boring Insects (insert joke here), such as Carpenter Ants and Termites.
+- Valhalla Wood Preservative deck treatment seems to be the same.
+They stress that they have a formula for Wood Boring Insects (insert your own joke here), such as Carpenter Ants and Termites.

 - OneTime Wood Protector also seems very good.
-I read a blog of someone chronicling the product: it has stood up to 3 winters and summers on the Great Lakes, so that is good enough for me.
+I read a long blog of someone chronicling the product: it has stood up to 3 winters and summers on the Great Lakes.

 2. Removing old paint or stain?

-We’ve seen lots of decks that suffer from neglect or poor treatment choice, but the plan of attack will be the same: strip off that crap down to the wood and start over.
+We’ve seen lots of decks that suffer from neglect or poor treatment choice, but the plan of attack will be the same: strip off that rot down to the good wood and start over.
 What about scraping in between the deck boards and in the corners?
 Don’t do it, or just get what you can.
-You’ll be using a preservative that will penetrate and protect (see my recommendations below).
+You’ll be using a preservative that will protect (see my recommendations above).

 3. Restoring a deck in bad shape?

-Dishonest advertising has resulted in many in people buying some problem products: see more in the next section: Freddy Kruger awaits you.
+Dishonest advertising has resulted in many people buying some problem products: see more in the next section: Freddy Kruger awaits you.

 Your wood is getting wet and slowly weakening.
 Ok, this is going to hurt.
 Like my bedside manner?
 You will need scrapers and the electric grinder or sander—and you follow Section #2 above.
 But if your deck is too far gone…

-Don’t worry, there is light at the end of the tunnel, and if you have teenagers in the neighborhood willing to work hard for a few dollars, you can rest easy.
+Don’t worry, there is light at the end of the tunnel, you can rest easy.